3 factory operational strategies to secure revenue

-Advanced analytics can help operations managers in factories synchronize their supply chain orders

-	with their real production needs — all in real-time.
-This means they are able to plan their purchase

-	orders more effectively by analyzing data from various sources, such as sales forecasts, production

-	schedules, and inventory levels, and prioritize parts based on real production signals (e.g. stock

-	below target stock security level, over lead time) rather than "noise", thereby gaining visibility

-	into what will block the production line and jeopardize sales.
+Advanced analytics can help factory operations managers synchronize their supply chain orders with their real production needs — all in real time.
+This means they can plan their purchase orders more effectively by analyzing data from various sources, such as sales forecasts, production schedules, and inventory levels, and prioritize parts based on actual production signals (e.g., stock below target stock security level, over lead time) rather than "noise", thereby gaining visibility into what will block the production line and jeopardize sales.

-	This allows operations managers to avoid having to filter through all the noise (e.g. security stock

-	alerts, over lead time, etc.), instead receiving actionable signals in real-time.
+This allows operations managers to avoid having to filter through all the noise (e.g. security stock alerts, over lead time, etc.), instead receiving actionable signals in real-time.

 By holistically monitoring the supply chain and providing recommendations to synchronize all orders, advanced analytics enables operations managers to avoid production disruption due to missing parts.
 Take, for example, a scenario where you have acquired 999 out of 1000 needed parts yet cannot ship the product and generate revenue because of a single missing part.
 This scenario must be avoided at all costs, and advanced analytics can help prevent it.
 In doing so, operations managers can identify pull-in opportunities, create a prioritized supplier list to call, and more effectively arbitrage parts between different production lines.
 By instantly simulating (in real-time) new supplier delivery plans and their impact on production schedules, advanced analytics can also help managers prioritize conversations with suppliers based on parts that generate the most significant pay-off and help suppliers make better tradeoffs by prioritizing certain parts over others.
 In other words, an intelligent use of data drastically accelerates the feedback loop between operations managers and suppliers.